jy-gh/es_demo/README.md

 ## Starting the Elasticsearch Portal web server

-A web server hosting the **Elasticsearch Portal** must be started before using the **Elasticsearch Portal**.
-Run the following command from the top-level directory of the repository:
+The **Elasticsearch Portal** requires a running web server to host the application.
+Issue the following command from the top-level directory of the repository to start the web server:

 `./start_ep`